Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: SpikeCP: Reliable Adaptive Set Classification

 \subsection{Evaluation of the Threshold}

-As we detail in this subsection, the threshold $s^t_{\rm th}$ in \eqref{cpsett} is evaluated based on the calibration data set $\mathcal{D}^{\rm cal}$, with the goal of ensuring the reliability condition (\ref{relia}) for a target accuracy level $p_{\textrm{targ}}$.
+As we detail in this subsection, the threshold $s^t_{\rm th}$ in \eqref{cpsett} is evaluated based on the calibration data set $\mathcal{D}^{\rm cal}$ with the goal of ensuring the reliability condition (\ref{relia}) for a target accuracy level $p_{\textrm{targ}}$.
 The general methodology follows CP, with the important caveat that, in order to ensure a non-positive reliability gap simultaneously at all checkpoints, a form of \emph{Bonferroni correction} is applied.
+Alternative, heuristic, corrections are also described at the end of this section.

 Let us define as $1-\alpha$, with $\alpha\in (0,1)$, an auxiliary \emph{per-checkpoint accuracy level}.
-Suppose that we can guarantee the \emph{per-checkpoint reliability condition} for all checkpoints $t\in \mathcal{T}_s$.
-Then, by the union bound, we also have the reliability condition which applies simultaneously across all checkpoints.
+Suppose that we can guarantee the \emph{per-checkpoint reliability condition}

+for all checkpoints $t\in \mathcal{T}_s$.
+In (\ref{eq:percp}), the probability is taken over the distribution of the test and calibration data.
+We will see below that this condition can be guaranteed by leveraging the toolbox of CP.
+Then by De Morgan's law and the union bound, we also have the reliability condition

+which applies simultaneously across all checkpoints.
 This inequality implies that we can guarantee the condition (\ref{relia}) by setting $\alpha=(1-p_{\textrm{targ}})/|\mathcal{T}_s|$, since the stopping point $T_s(\mv x)$ is in set $\mathcal{T}_s$ by construction.
+This is a form of \emph{Bonferroni correction}, whereby the target accuracy for the test carried out at each checkpoint is increased in order to ensure reliability simultaneously for the tests at all checkpoints \cite{vovk2021values}.
+This increase is linear in the number of checkpoints $|\mathcal{T}_s|$, and it guarantees the desired reliability condition irrespective of the underlying distribution of the data, as long as the per-checkpoint inequality (\ref{eq:percp}) is satisfied.